42 Aircraft Propellers

 Momentum Theory of the Tandem Propeller

-- The rear propeller is sufficiently separated that it works in the front propeller’s slipstream and induced velocity field.
+- The rear propeller is sufficiently separated to work in the front propeller’s slipstream and induced velocity field.

 - Both propellers are located so close that they share the same induced velocity.